One Week (2008 film): Release dates

 One Week screened at the Toronto International Film Festival in September 2008 and in October at the Edmonton International Film Festival.
-It is the opening night film for the Kingston Canadian Film Festival.
+It was the opening night film for the Kingston Canadian Film Festival.
 Its Canadian theatrical release was on March 6, 2009.

 Streaming

 In December 2019, the film was released online on the Canada Media Fund's Encore+ YouTube channel.